 Despite its low land geography, The Netherlands has a highly fertile soil and mild climate that make it suitable for growing crops.
 Therefore, it is second to the US as being the top exporter of food and agricultural products.

 The Netherlands has a few distinctive characteristics.
 For one, it is the first country in the world to legalize same-sex marriage (way back in 2001).
 It is also number four in the world in terms of being the happiest country in the world.
 Its citizens, therefore, enjoy a high quality of life.

 Currency: Euro and US Dollars (for Caribbean territories)

 Official Language: The Dutch nationals speak Dutch, English, and Papiamento.

 Wi-Fi Availability: It is easy to find free Wi-Fi hotspots when you travel to the Netherlands.
 In fact, two Dutch cities are now Wi-Fi hot zones since 2014.

-Airport/s: The largest international airport in Netherlands (and probably in Europe) is the Amsterdam Airport Schiphol.
+Airport/s: The largest international airport in the Netherlands (and probably in Europe) is the Amsterdam Airport Schiphol.

-Driving: The people of Netherlands drive on the right side of the road.
+Driving: The people of the Netherlands drive on the right side of the road.

 International Driver’s License Accepted?
 You must have an international driving permit on top of foreign-issued driver’s license in order to drive in the Netherlands.